ikaru5/hathor-operation/README.md

 ### failure

-A failure step will only run if operation changed it state to failing.
+A failure step will only run if operation changed it's state to failing.
 The failure step itself, always passes.

 Internally it will call step macro with `step method, step_type: :failure`.